 30. Snake wine, China

 Snake wine is a bizarre beverage from China that’s said to help couples conceive children.
 It’s also an aphrodisiac.
 The recipe?
-Snakes, usually cobras or vipers (though both are venomous), are killed and then soaked in liquor.
+Snakes, usually cobras or vipers (though both are venomous), are killed and soaked in liquor.

 31. Sheep’s head, Iceland

-If you’re looking for a truly unusual dining experience, sheep’s heads should be high on your list.
-This traditional Icelandic dish is made by boiling the head and then serving it with mashed potatoes and other vegetables.
+If you’re looking for a truly unusual dining experience, sheep’s heads should be on your list.
+This traditional Icelandic dish is made by boiling the head and serving it with mashed potatoes and other vegetables.

 The sheep head dish is a menu staple in some European and African countries.
 Boiled sheep heads are usually served with potatoes, cabbage, turnips, and carrots.
 Sheep’s heads can also be served with hot sauces or vinegar on the side.